US show of force to North Korea also could show US weakness

 - London man proposes to Seattle woman via $5,000 newspaper ad

+Washington’s ultimate concern is the North’s developing ability to mount a nuclear warhead on an intercontinental missile, which it should be able to master in the next few years.

+President Donald Trump told the Fox News Channel in an interview broadcast Wednesday that the U.S. was sending “an armada” of vessels, including submarines, but he declined to discuss military plans.
+At the Pentagon on Tuesday, Defense Secretary Jim Mattis said sending the Vinson was “prudent.”

-And Army Gen. Vincent Brooks, commander of U.S. forces in South Korea, decided not to come to Washington for congressional hearings this month, his office said Tuesday, suggesting he had to stay for a potentially hazardous situation under his command.
+Army Gen. Vincent Brooks, commander of U.S. forces in South Korea, decided not to come to Washington for congressional hearings this month, his office said Tuesday, suggesting he had to stay for a potentially hazardous situation under his command.
 U.S. defense officials said that didn’t mean military action was imminent.
 A similar decision was made amid tensions in 2013.

 But the Vinson’s presence near North Korea points to the larger challenge for the U.S. of deterrence, which has to be backed by the real threat of force.

 No one has spoken of shooting down a North Korean missile unless it directly threatens the U.S. or its allies in East Asia.
-And Kim is likely to be undeterred to conduct tests because he has made nuclear weapons development a national priority, seeing them as a guarantee against U.S.-backed regime changes that have toppled authoritarian regimes in Iraq, Libya and elsewhere.
+Kim is likely to be undeterred to conduct tests because he has made nuclear weapons development a national priority, seeing them as a guarantee against U.S.-backed efforts that have toppled authoritarian governments in Iraq, Libya and elsewhere.

-President Donald Trump’s policy toward the North Korean threat is still taking shape.
+Trump’s policy toward the North Korean threat is still taking shape.
 The emphasis has been on pressing China to use its economic leverage to rein in its wayward ally.
-When Chinese leader Xi Jinping met Trump in Florida last week, the U.S. urged China to block North Korea’s access to the international financial system by cracking down on banks and companies that deal with it.

-But the Trump administration has been unusually outspoken about retaining pre-emptive military options against North Korea.
-The president has issued repeated, ambiguous warnings about his willingness to take unilateral actions — a threat that assumed new resonance after he ordered a missile strike against Syria last week over its alleged use of chemical weapons.
-The order was issued during Xi’s visit.

-“North Korea is looking for trouble.
-If China decides to help, that would be great.
-If not, we will solve the problem without them!
-U.S.A.,” Trump tweeted Tuesday.
+In the Fox interview, Trump said he told Chinese leader Xi Jinping when they met in Florida last week that “you have a tremendous power because of trade.”

+They spoke again by phone on Tuesday night.
+Trump tweeted it was a “very good call” about “the menace of North Korea.”
+China’s foreign ministry said Xi insisted on denuclearization of the Korean Peninsula and advocated resolving the problem “through peaceful means.”

-The United States periodically deploys aircraft carrier strike groups to waters near the Korean Peninsula to retain a naval presence and project power in the Asia-Pacific region.
-The Carl Vinson took part last month in the ongoing U.S.-South Korea war games.
+The United States periodically sends aircraft carrier strike groups to waters near the Korean Peninsula to retain a naval presence and project power in the Asia-Pacific region.
+The Carl Vinson took part last month in the U.S.-South Korea war games.

-President Barack Obama also ordered an aircraft carrier to the Korean Peninsula in a show of force in November 2010 after North Korea launched a deadly artillery barrage on the South.
+President Barack Obama ordered an aircraft carrier to the Korean Peninsula in a show of force in November 2010 after North Korea launched a deadly artillery barrage on the South.
 Then, the fear was a conflagration at the heavily militarized border.

-Washington now views the threat as one against the U.S. itself, as North Korea’s nuclear and missile programs approach the capacity to reach the U.S. mainland.
+Washington views the threat as one against the U.S. itself too, as North Korea’s nuclear and missile programs approach the capacity to reach the U.S. mainland.
 That has raised the question of whether the U.S. would be prepared to shoot down a North Korean missile.
 Doing so would be a real-world test of America’s uncertain missile defense capabilities.

 The Carl Vinson is accompanied by a destroyer ship with an Aegis combat system to track and intercept missiles.